LucDemortier/LucDemortier.github.io/_posts/2017-04-30-WindPower.md

 ## Gradient Boosting with XGBoost

 In gradient boosting models, a weak learner is improved by the sequential addition of more weak learners.
 Each learner in the sequence focuses on instances that are not well modeled by the previous learner.
-To understand how this might work{% sidenote 'WTSN-5' 'See this [blog post](https://gormanalysis.com/gradient-boosting-explained/) by Ben Gorman for an insightful introduction to gradient boosting.' %}, consider a regression model for example.
-The first weak learner attempts to fit the *response variable* directly, whereas the second weak learner tries to model the *residuals* of the fit by the first one, and so on.
-In this sense, each new weak learner acts as a corrective to the mistakes of the previous one.
-In practice, learners in gradient boosting models attempt to model the gradient of a loss function rather than residuals.
-This is more general and therefore more useful.
+To understand how this might work{% sidenote 'WTSN-6' 'See this [blog post](https://gormanalysis.com/gradient-boosting-explained/) by Ben Gorman for an insightful introduction to gradient boosting.' %}, consider a regression model for example.
+The first weak learner attempts to fit the *response variable* directly, whereas the second weak learner tries to model the *residuals* of the fit by the first one.
+Thus the sum of these two learners should be better than the first one alone.
+The idea of boosting is to keep adding weak learners in this fashion until no further improvement is obtained.
+In practice, learners in gradient boosting models attempt to model the *gradient of a loss function*.
+This is more general than residuals and therefore more useful.
 Typically, shallow trees are used as weak learners, but the algorithm works with any kind of weak learner.

-One of the most popular and powerful implementations of gradient boosting is XGBoost{% sidenote 'WTSN-6' 'Tianqi Chen and Carlos Guestrin, ["XGBoost: A scalable tree boosting system"](http://www.kdd.org/kdd2016/papers/files/rfp0697-chenAemb.pdf), KDD 2016 Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, pages 785-794
+One of the most popular and powerful implementations of gradient boosting is XGBoost{% sidenote 'WTSN-7' 'Tianqi Chen and Carlos Guestrin, ["XGBoost: A scalable tree boosting system"](http://www.kdd.org/kdd2016/papers/files/rfp0697-chenAemb.pdf), KDD 2016 Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, pages 785-794
 (San Francisco, California, USA, August 13-17, 2016).' %}.
 This package has already been used with much success in several Kaggle competitions.
 It supplements the basic gradient boosting algorithm with regularization, shrinkage (via a learning rate), data and feature subsampling, and a number of computational optimizations.

 Proper tuning of the hyperparameters of XGBoost requires some exploration, but is fairly straightforward.
 I optimized each turbine separately on a hyperparameter grid, using five-fold cross-validation.
 For each turbine the training features consisted of all 32 wind speed measurements as well as the year, day of the year, and hour of the observations.